ArsalanMaqsood/klyng/docs/sections/getting-started.md

 If you wish to include the local machine in the job, you'll need to add another entry to the machines file keyed by `"local"` that takes an object value optionally containing the `max_procs` field.

-The following is an example of machines file to run a job across the local machine and two other machines on LAN:
+The following is an example of a machines file to run a job across the local machine and two other machines on LAN:

 ```javascript
 {